 The Complainant employed the actual income stream of each of the properties at the time of sale; reduced by a combined 5% vacancy and non-recoverable expense factor, to arrive at stabilized net operating income (NOI).
 The NOI divided by the actual sale price generated a cap rate for each sale.
 A proposed cap rate of 8.25% for industrial properties constructed before 1995, and 7.75% for properties constructed after 1995 resulted from the analysis.
-These cap rates were applied in preparing the assessment amounts requested for the properties under complaint, including the subject.
+These cap rates were applied in preparing the assessment amounts requested for the properties under complaint including the subject.

-In the case of the subject property, the Complainant determined that the market lease rate was \$7.00 psf., which generated \$139,650 in NOI.
-When capitalized at 8.25%, the resulting assessment amount requested is \$1,800,000 (rounded) or \$85.70 psf.
+In the case of the subject property, the Complainant determined that the market lease rate was \$7.25 psf., for the warehouse, which generated \$187,712 in NOI.
+When capitalized at 8.25%, the resulting assessment estimate is \$2,275,296.
+The Complainant then added \$32,970 for the outbuilding, and \$225,362 for extra land.
+The total assessment estimate of \$2,533, 628, was then reduced by 25% for negative topography influence to \$1,773,540.
+The requested assessment therefore totals \$1,770,000 (rounded) or \$58 psf., of net rentable area.

-The Respondent countered that the forty-two percent (42%) reduction in the assessed amount requested by the Complainant does not reflect market value for the subject property.
+The Respondent countered that the fifty percent (50%) reduction in the assessed amount requested by the Complainant does not reflect market value for the subject property.
 The Respondent argued that the Complainant's cap rate analysis is based on only eight (8) sales when a minimum of twenty-one (21) were available.
 In addition, the analysis mixes actual and typical inputs to produce assessments that reflect leased fee estate value, rather than the fee simple estate value required by the Matters Relating to Assessment and Taxation Regulation (MRAT), Part1, Section, 29(c).

-The Respondent submitted six (6) sales comparables in support of the current assessment of \$150 psf., (page 15 of Exhibit R1).
-The sales represent a median sale price of \$150 psf., and a median Assessment to Sale Ratio (ASR) of 0.96.
+The Respondent submitted six (6) sales comparables in support of the current assessment of \$122 psf., for the main warehouse and \$10 psf., for the outbuilding, (page 31 of Exhibit R1).
+The sales represent a median sale price of \$119 psf.

-The Board finds that all of the sales submitted by the Respondent require some adjustment to the key valuation factors to improve comparability with the subject.
+The Board finds that all of the sales submitted by the Respondent require some adjustment to the key valuation factors, with emphasis on the site coverage factor, to improve comparability with the subject.
 However, the Board finds that on balance, the sales represent reasonably similar properties to the subject.

-is the Current Assessment Amount Equitable when Compared to the Assessments of Similar Properties?
+Is the Current Assessment Amount Equitable when Compared to the Assessments of Similar Properties?

-The parties did not submit any evidence on the issue of property assessment equity for the subject property.
+The Board finds no reason to alter the current assessment based on the issue of property assessment equity for the subject property.